Eight-Winged-Angel/doc-expert/README.md

 # Doc-Expert Skill

-**Expert-Driven Enterprise Document Generation**
+**Input-Driven Enterprise Document Generation**

-Doc-Expert is a Claude Code skill that generates enterprise-ready draft documents with minimal user effort.
-It's designed for users who lack domain knowledge or don't know how to structure documents.
+Doc-Expert is a Claude Code skill that generates enterprise-ready draft documents by combining a document template, source materials, and an optional set of enterprise guidelines with a controlled section-by-section interview.
+Designed for PM, BA, and QA Lead roles who need structured first drafts with minimal cognitive load.

 ---

 ## When to Use Doc-Expert

-✅ **Use doc-expert when:**
+**Use doc-expert when:**
-- You don't know how to write a specific document type
-- You lack domain expertise (QA, PM, BA, etc.)
+- You have a document template (with section guidelines) and source materials (PRD, BRD, feature specs)
+- You want the skill to extract structure from the template and populate it from your inputs
-- You need a structured draft quickly with minimal back-and-forth
+- You need a structured first draft with minimal back-and-forth
-- You want expert guidance without over-questioning
 - You're starting from scratch (no previous document version)

-❌ **Don't use doc-expert when:**
+**Don't use doc-expert when:**
 - You have a previous document version to update → Use `/doc-revision` instead
 - You just need minor edits to existing content → Use regular editing
 - You want to write it yourself → Just write directly